Position: Senior Lecturer in French and Francophone Studies

 Location: Room 415, New Arts Building

 I am originally from Fife in Scotland and completed a B.A. in French and Philosophy at the University of Leeds.
 From 2002-2004, I was a lecteur d’anglais at l’Université Charles de Gaulle Lille 3.
 During this time, I completed an MA by research at the University of Leeds on the theme of opposition to war in French cinema of the 1950s and 1960s.
 I returned to Leeds in 2004 to begin a PhD on representations of social and racial exclusion in contemporary French cinema.
-I arrived in Bangor shortly after the submission of my PhD in August 2007.
+I have lectured here in Bangor since 2007.

 I have taught on a wide variety of undergraduate modules here in Bangor that cover topics such as French language and translation, French and European cinema, French and European history, French politics and French literature.